YashasSamaga/AMX-Assembly-Docs/DOCUMENT.md

   }
   ```

   In the above snippet, the variables `a`, `b`, `c` and the constant `1` are allocated space in the stack and the constant `25` is allocated space in the heap.
+References and variable arguments are passed as addresses to the function.
+Since the literal `25` is a constant and does not have an address, a temporary cell is allocated in the heap to store the value `25` and the address of this cell is passed to the function.

 * ## <a name="concept-instructions"></a> Instructions

   [Instructions](https://en.wikipedia.org/wiki/Instruction_set_architecture#Instructions) are the discrete units of execution.
 Most of the instructions carry out simple tasks such as basic arithmetic.
 The higher constructs such as loops, conditional statements, etc. can be reduced to a series of simple instructions.
-In fact, all code in its actual binary form is just a collection of instructions.

   For example, the instructions expressed in assembly which pushes and pops a value to and from the call stack could be: